 Our Felt Christmas Tree

 We had a lot of fun making and embellishing different items for our tree.
 Lovey especially liked adding some jewels and sequins to make it extra sparkly.
-Here is a picture of the items we have included so far.
 We haven’t attached it to the wall yet, because we will be putting it away to save for next week.
 I like that we can easily change out certain pieces as we pull it out to reuse in future years.

 Affiliate links included.